opitzconsulting/orcas/_docs/en/concepts.md

 There are several times when little "tweaks" are needed to deploy to a database in a fully automated way.

 Orcas tracks where those one-time-scripts have been executed already and only executes each of them once on every target database.

+## What about object-types?

+Oracle object-types can be used to bring obejct-oriented programming features to the PL/SQL world.
+Used this way objects-types can be handled as replaceables, which is the default in Orcas.

+But if object-types are used as column or table types, they cannot be replaced anymore.
+The object-types used this way should be handled solely with one-time-scripts, they must be ignored for drop-tasks with the "excludewhereobjecttype" parameter.